lmc2179/lmc2179.github.io/drafts/mrp.md

 image: jellybeans.png
 ---

-# The big idea: Extrapolate our sample to the population using covariates
+# The problem: Our sample doesn't look like the population we want to understand

 ```python
 naive_estimate = all_subgroups_df['total_approve'].sum() / all_subgroups_df['total_responders'].sum()
 ```

+# The solution: Post-stratification

 # The first step is admitting that you have a problem: Understanding if a sample is non-representative